TolisSth/DAS/README.md

 <h1>DAS</h1>
 Development Assistant Script or else <b>DAS</b> is a simple script that will help <b>*YOU*</b> the developer download a variety of tools for the language that you develop on, much easier and faster.
-This tools will be a compiler or interpeter (depends on the language) and an editor or a full blown IDE sometimes.
+These tools will be a compiler or interpeter (depends on the language) and an editor or a full blown IDE in some cases.
-<h1>Using the scirpt</h1>
+<h1>Using this scirpt</h1>
 <ul>
 <li>Download the script</li>
 <li>Run the script as root (the script requires uses some commands that non-root users can not access)